GeorgetownMcCourt/riskybehavior/README.md

 *We identified variables of interest, which we wish to use in our analysis: grade (skl_gra), gang membership (gang), physical altercation in school (fit_skl), physical altercation outside of school (fit_out), carried weapon in school (weap_skl), carried weapon outside of school (weap_out), self-infliction (hurtself), cigarette use in the past 30 days (cig_30), tobacco chewing in the past 30 days (chew_30), alcohol consumption in the past 30 days (alc_30), marijuana use in the past 30 days (pot_30), cocaine use in the past 30 days (coc_30), heroin in the past 30 days (her_30), meth use in the past 30 days (meth_30), ecstasy use in the past 30 days (x_30), painkiller use without a prescription in the past 30 days (oxy_30), other drugs (oth_30), participation in sexual intercourse (sex_ever), and teen pregnancy (pregnant).

-*We’ve started to clean the dataset and recode the variables.

-*We have also partitioned the data: 70 percent of the dataset is in training set, 15 percent of the dataset is in the testing set, and 15 percent of the dataset is in the validation set.
+*We  partitioned the data: 70 percent of the dataset is in training set, 15 percent of the dataset is in the test set, and 15 percent of the dataset is in the validation set.

 ## Contributors
-Janani Shankaran
+Janani Shankaran,
-Andrea Chamorro
+Andrea Chamorro, and
 Mariam Khan